 Why do you need medical marijuana surety bonds?

-A medical marijuana bond, which is a form of license and permit bond, guarantees that medical or retail marijuana dispensaries will submit their taxes for the sale of their goods, and pay these in due time.
+A Marijuana-Cannabis Surety Bond, which is a form of license and permit bond, guarantees that medical or retail marijuana dispensaries will submit their taxes for the sale of their goods, and pay these in due time.
 If they do not file their taxes and perhaps break state laws, the surety company will step in and resolve the case by paying the Obligee.

 Surety bonds are being issued across the state, from construction to commercial.
 In this case, marijuana business people are no exception.
 A medical marijuana bond is now required where the Principal here is the dispensary.
 The Obligee is the state, and the Surety is the company that will provide the surety bonds.